 - Dust mask or respirator

-- Water-based acrylic paint for metal
+- Water-based acrylic paint or oil-based paint for metal

-- Rust Remover
+- Rust remover (optional)

-- Mineral spirits
+- Mineral spirits (optional)

-Prime the Metal Using the Right Primer
+Prime the Metal

 - Shake the can several times to mix the paint.

-- For best results, apply up to three thin coats of paint and allow the paint to dry before applying an additional layer.
+- For best results, apply up to three thin coats of spray paint and allow the paint to dry before applying an additional layer.

-Oil-based paint tends to dry smooth, so you won’t need to worry about brush strokes if you apply a thin layer with the right type of brush.
+Oil-based paint tends to dry smooth, so you won’t need to worry about brush strokes if you apply a thin layer with a natural bristle brush.